 Kayla is originally from a small farm in Alma, Kansas.
 In her free time, she enjoys going to farmers markets with her older sister, hiking in the beautiful Ozark Mountains, landscape photography and cooking vegetarian/vegan meals.
 She is passionate about ancient and medieval history, human trafficking awareness, and sustainable farming practices.
 She is an avid Kansas City Royals, Kansas City Chiefs, Sporting KC, and Kansas State Wildcat fan.

 Email: firstname.lastname@example.org/Telephone: 202.986.0384

-Laura Cusack serves as Program Manager of the Engalitcheff Institute on Comparative Political and Economic Systems.
+Laura Cusack serves as Program Director, Public Policy + Economics.
 Her role is to ensure that students have an outstanding experience as they intern in D.C., take courses at George Mason University, and network with leaders during their time here.

 Laura is from Chicago and previously worked as Program Director of JUF’s Israel Education Center where she oversaw internship programs, speaker series, built relationships with campus partners in IL, and more.
 Laura is a graduate of North Park University in Chicago, where she earned a bachelor’s degree in Political Science.
 She has spent the last year in Florida, and now resides in northern Virginia.